White Plains, New York: Climate

 White Plains has a humid continental climate, with four distinct seasons.
 Winter is cold and wet, with occasional snow and an average January temperature of 29.8 °F, and summer is hot and humid, with a mean July temperature of 74.0 °F. In spring and fall, temperatures can fluctuate from cool to hot, but are usually mild and comfortable.
 Precipitation is plentiful in all months of the year.
-The city receives approximately 229 clear or partly cloudy days per annum, with July typically being the sunniest month, averaging more than 70 percent of possible sunshine.
+The city receives about 229 clear or partly cloudy days per annum, with July typically being the sunniest month, averaging more than 70 percent of possible sunshine.

 The lowest temperature ever recorded in White Plains since record-keeping began in 1948 was −10 °F on January 19, 1977, and the highest ever was 102 °F on July 6, 2010.
 Over the course of a typical year, there are 18 days of at least 90 F temperatures, and seven days when temperatures do not rise above the freezing point.